When someone talks to you about “affiliate marketing,” it’s easy to assume you’re both thinking about the same thing!

-Social influencers overlap with affiliate marketers in a lot of ways, but the main difference is that they have to build an audience to make money.
+Social influencers overlap with more traditional affiliate marketers in a lot of ways, but the main difference is that they have to build an audience before they can make money.
 They’ll usually do this on a popular platform like Facebook, Instagram, YouTube, TikTok, Twitter, or Pinterest.
 They may also do it on a site like Medium or Quora.

-See influencer marketing vs affiliate marketing to learn more about how the two models compare.)
+(See influencer marketing vs affiliate marketing to learn more about how the two models compare.)

 Social influencers typically receive a one-off payment (in advance) for their services.
 However, as per the below example, influencers with a relatively large audience can make successful affiliates.